HVAC Checklist for First Time Home Buyers

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
-Let’s review some of the most important things you’ll want to know about the HVAC system.
+Let’s take a look at some of the most important things you’ll want to know about the HVAC system.

 What Should Be on Your HVAC Checklist?